-Since inception, we have generated no revenue from operations and we have incurred cumulative losses of approximately \$64.5 million as of September 30, 2024.
+Since inception, we have generated no revenue from operations and we have incurred cumulative losses of approximately \$53.2 million as of December 31, 2023.
 We have funded our operations primarily from equity issuances.
 We received net cash proceeds of approximately \$12.9 million from equity financings closed between March 2018 and October 2020.
 On June 29, 2021, we completed our IPO resulting in net proceeds of approximately \$14.8 million after deducting underwriter discounts of \$1.4 million and offering costs of approximately \$1.1 million.
-On July 27, 2022, we completed a registered direct offering and concurrent private placement resulting in net proceeds of approximately \$3.7 million after deducting placement agents fees of \$0.3 million and offering costs of \$0.2 million.
-On May 18, 2023, we completed a registered direct offering and a concurrent private placement resulting in net proceeds of approximately \$3.5 million after deducting placement agents fee of \$0.2 million and offering costs of \$0.2 million.
+On July 27, 2022, we completed a registered direct offering and concurrent private placement resulting in net proceeds of approximately \$3.7 million after deducting the placement agents commission of \$0.3 million and offering costs of \$0.2 million.
+On May 18, 2023, we completed a registered direct offering and a concurrent private placement resulting proceeds of approximately \$3.5 million after deducting the placement agents fee of \$0.2 million and offering costs of \$0.2 million.
 On November 15, 2023, we entered into a Sales Agreement and established the ATM Program, pursuant to which we may offer and sell, from time to time, through A.G.P./Alliance Global Partners, as sales agent, shares of our common stock having an aggregate offering price of up to \$17.0 million.
-Under the ATM Program, we raised net proceeds of approximately \$8.6 million after deducting sales agent commissions and other related expenses of \$0.4 million.
+Under the ATM Program, we raised net proceeds of approximately \$2.4 million after deducting sales agent commission and other related expenses of \$0.2 million.